Nikhil2001/Nikhil2001/README.md

 About Me:

-- 🔭 I’m currently a Software Engineer(carrer break)
+- 🔭 I’m a Software Engineer(on carrer break)
 - 🌱 I’m currently learning Go Programming
 - 👯 I’m looking to collaborate on software projects written in Go or C++
 - 💬 Ask me about 5g, C++ and Programming,Cool Tech,Marvel Movies,Telugu Movies,Popular Sitcoms,Cricket,Functional Medicine